elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20231101.md

   - Support for safety
   - The rest
   - Methods of including mixed-criticality is different between aerospace and automotive
+    - NASA has it's own standards as well (separate from aerospace and automotive)

 ## Features identification